Whether consumed raw, grilled or juiced, we reveal the top five edible succulents you need to start growing or foraging for.

-It grows super easily from cuttings and can be snipped into salads, stir-frys and more for a salty zing.
+It grows super easily from cuttings and can be snipped into salads, stir frys and more for a salty zing.
 Just don’t go too crazy with it – it’s high in oxalic acid.

-Just like purslane it grows very well from cuttings, and every single bit of the plant can be eaten, but it’s the delicious berries most hang out for!
+Just like purslane it grows very well from cuttings, and every single bit of the plant can be eaten, although it’s the delicious berries most hang out for!

 This stunning fruit grows on a climbing plant with aerial roots and can be grown as far south as Melbourne (if given it’s own nice warm little micro-climate).
-Our friends at Bulleen Art and Garden have the know how…
+Our friends at Bulleen Art and Garden have the know-how.

-You might have wiped it all over your sunburn or dabbed it on a coldsore or two, but did you know you can eat Aloe Vera too?
+You might have wiped it all over your sunburn or dabbed it on a coldsore or two, but did you know you can eat aloe vera too?
 Well… some species, and even then you’ve got to be careful preparing them to get the the edible inner gel.